NazranKhondokar/wsd-ecommerce/README.md

     password: <password>
 ```
 # Run the application
-- Check on `http://localhost:1991/swagger-ui/index.html` on browser if started application properly
+- Check `http://localhost:1991/swagger-ui/index.html` on browser if the application started  properly
+- the wish list of a customer: `/customer-wish/list?page=1&size=10&customerId=18`
+- the total sale amount of the current day: `/product/sale-day`
+- the max sale day of a certain time range: `/product/max-sale-day?start=2024-06-01&end=2024-06-30`
+- top 5 selling items of all time (based on total sale amount): `/product/top-items`
+- top 5 selling items of the last month (based on number of sales): `/product/last-month-top-items`

 # Database (MySQL) preparation in `docker`
 ```bash